Fees & FAQs

 How much do sessions cost?

 My session rate is currently £60.
 I accept internet banking and cash payments.
-I am also a registered provider with AXA Health and Aviva.
+I am also a registered provider with AXA Health, Aviva, Vitality and WPA.

 How often will we meet?